aadittambe/ai2html/README.md

 For the world wide web, this particular font is called `Helvetica Neue`.

-Potato Potahto, I know!
+🥔 Potato-potahto, I know!

-In the `ai2html-config.json` — which should be sitting in the same directory as your `.ai` file — let's change the first `ai-font` to `Helvetica-Bold`.
-For this font, we the family to be `Helvetica Neue`.
+In the `ai2html-config.json` — which should be sitting in the same directory as your `.ai` file — let's set the first `ai-font` to `Helvetica-Bold`.
+For this font, we want the family to be `Helvetica Neue`.
 And since it's bold, let's give it a weight of 600.

 In Illustrator, execute the script again. `File > Scripts > Other Script... > ai2html.js`